 The following strengths were confirmed across multiple audits:

-Cross-system mechanical integration enabling consistent interaction between physical, magical, and digital action layers
+Mechanical integration across physical, magical, and digital action layers

 Uncompromising simulation fidelity, particularly in security, gear, and combat resolution